MEG Annual Conference

 Conference Bursaries

 Jago Cooper, Director of the Sainsbury Centre for Visual Arts, giving a tour of the newly launched centre to the delegates of MEG’s 2024 conference.
-Image courtesy of Aayushi Gupta.

 Past Conferences

-We have held our Annual Conference every year since the 1970s, with each addressing pressing issues surrounding the care of world cultures collections.
-Programmes of all the past conferences as well as lists of abstracts submitted to each can be found in the MEG archive.
-If you wish to consult these, then please email our Archives Officer.
-A selection of papers presented at previous conferences are also available to read in previous editions of the JME, accessible via JSTOR.
+MEG has held its Annual Conference every year since the 1970s, each one addressing pressing issues related to the care and interpretation of world cultures collections.
+Programmes and abstract lists from past conferences are available in the MEG archive.
+To consult these, please email our Archives Officer.

 Opening session of MEG’s 2022 conference, Rethinking Practice, Reimagining the Future, at the National Museums Scotland, Edinburgh.
-Image courtesy of Polly Bence.

 Join MEG

-We welcome new members – whether you are from an indigenous community, work as an educator, practitioner, or artist, or are involved in the research or care of world cultures collections in museums – MEG is the network for you.
+We welcome new members from all backgrounds.
+Whether you are part of an Indigenous community, work as an educator, practitioner, or artist, or are involved in the research or care of world cultures collections in museums, MEG offers a network of support, exchange, and collaboration.